ufal/npfl138/slides/cnn_manual/cnn_manual.md

 Finally, consider a stride $s>1$.
-During forward pass, we usually keep only the output values corresponding to the positions where the kernel was really used, so the output is approximately $s$-times smaller.
+During forward pass, we usually keep only the output values corresponding to the positions where the kernel was really used, so the output is approximately $s$ times smaller.

 ~~~
 However, we could also keep the output of the original size, but instead